 There is a risk that the lenders of the mortgage loans which are in breach of covenant requirements could demand early repayment of the loans.
 Management does not anticipate that any of the lenders will demand early repayment, provided that LREIT continues to be current with its scheduled payments and interest.
 Management expects LREIT to remain current with its scheduled payments of principal and interest.

-The expectation is that all of the covenants breaches will continue to be addressed through new or extended forbearance agreements, waivers, modified loan terms or repayment from sale or refinancing proceeds.
+Management expects the covenants breaches will continue to be addressed through new or extended forbearance agreements, waivers, modified loan terms or repayment from sale or refinancing proceeds.